 I suggest you start your tour to The Ruins.
 From Bacolod City take a jeepney ride (Bata-Libertad) and ask the driver to drop you at the tricycle terminal in front of the Pepsi Cola plant.
-Two-way fare for the tricycle is Php300.
+The two-way fare for the tricycle is Php300.
 After touring The Ruins, you will go back to the terminal.
-From there, cross the main road and you will see the jeepney terminal in getting to Capitol Park and Lagoon.
+From there, cross the main road and you will see the jeepney terminal getting to Capitol Park and Lagoon.
 From there, start roaming around.

 Read my full story here -> Bacolod City Tour

 Bacolod City is the entry point to Negros Occidental.
 By air (Philippine Airlines and Cebu Pacific Airways), it is 45 minutes from Manila.
 From the airport (Silay Airport) board a shuttle van in getting to the city proper.